 As an organ donor, you become a beacon of hope to patients whose organs have failed.
-For most of
+For most of these patients, organ transplant is usually the only solution for them to live on.

 Your decision to support organ donation could save the lives of others.